-Below, we provide you with an outline of the adoption process.
+Below, we provide you with an outline of the adoption process so you know exactly what to expect when putting your baby up for adoption after birth.
 You can take comfort knowing that you don’t have to go through it alone — because we’re here to help.

 1. Consider Your Options

 Before deciding on the path you wish to take with your pregnancy, consider all your options.
 Some of those options include parenting, adoption, or abortion.
 An adoption agency will work with you to explore all of your options to help you discover a plan that feels right.
 Or you can do your own research online or talk with trusted friends and family.
 Pregnancy centers can also be a good resource.
 If your partner is involved with the pregnancy, it can be important to discuss your thoughts and feelings.

 Keep in mind that there is no time limit on choosing adoption during your pregnancy, so you don’t need to rush this decision.
 However, if you’ve decided that adoption is the right choice, the next step is to reach out to an agency to inquire about giving your baby up for adoption at birth.

 You might want to consider an agency that is local.
 Having a local Texas adoption agency that provides in-person support will be very different from working with one that is out of state, where most of your interaction will be over the phone.
 A local center can even meet you at a place that is more comfortable for you.
 You’ll have full control of the process to reduce as much stress as possible.

 You might also want to consider what type of financial and emotional support the agency can provide.
 It’s important to make sure you’ll like working with the Adoption Specialist — are they friendly and caring?
 Make sure they’re someone you’ll want by your side on your adoption journey.